-- Original cast

-- Kent Beck

-- Ward Cunningham (also created Wiki)

-- Ron Jeffries

-- Application of XP in the Chrysler Comprehensive Compensation project (C3 Project) in 1995

-- Lots of initial excitement but also resentment

-- Daimler actually shut down the C3 Project in 2000 and even banned XP for some time

-- See Additional References
+- Original cast of contributors - Kent Beck, Ron Jeffries, Ward Cunningham (also created Wiki) - Application of XP in the Chrysler Comprehensive Compensation project (C3 Project) in 1995 - Lots of initial excitement but later a lot of problems: - Daimler actually shut down the C3 Project in 2000 and even banned XP for some time - See Additional References.

-XP Day-to-Day Practices ("Mantras")
+XP Day-to-Day Practices

+1. Rapid feedback

-- Rapid feedback - Confronting issues early results in more time for resolving issues.
-This applies both to client feedback and feedback from testing - Simplicity - The design should focus on the current requirements - Simple designs are easier to understand and change than complex ones - Incremental change - One change at the time instead of many concurrent changes - One change at the time should be integrated with the current baseline.
+- Confronting issues early results in more time for resolving issues.
+This applies both to client feedback and feedback from testing - 2.
+Simplicity - The design should focus on the current requirements - Simple designs are easier to understand and change than complex ones

+3. Incremental change

+- One change at the time instead of many concurrent changes - One change at the time should be integrated with the current baseline.